We’re inviting you to be a volunteer at the 10th edition of our Himalayan Mountain Challenge (HMC) with IIM Indore.

 Note: If we do not respond to you after you fill the form, it means you have not been shortlisted.

-Like I said, we get a lot of applications every year.
+We get a lot of applications every year.
 So, apply soon!

 If you have any questions, comment below and we’ll get back to you.